jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="gather-another" %}

+It is necessary to [disable the automatic gathering system]:

+{% highlight python %}
+fruit.auto_gather = False
+fruit.gathered = True
+{% endhighlight %}

 This example uses a little bit of [Python] code to ask the appropriate questions.
 The code is: